PHOENIXCONTACT/MORYX-ClientFramework/docs/tutorials/GettingStarted.md

 }
 ````

-As you might have noticed there is no workspace implemented yet.
+As you might have noticed, there is no workspace implemented yet.
 We'll make it up now.
-Add a UserControl named `TestWorkspaceView` and a simple class `TestWorkspaceViewModel` to the `Workspace folder`.
+Add a UserControl (WPF) named `TestWorkspaceView` and a simple class `TestWorkspaceViewModel` to the `Workspace folder`.

 Code behind of __workspace view__